sgmurphy/wordpress-plugins/wp-recipe-maker/readme.txt

 6. Fully compatible with the Classic Editor.

 == Changelog ==
+= 9.4.2 =
+* Improvement: Extra settings related to ratings
+* Improvement: Better compatibility with Akismet for ratings

 = 9.4.1 =
 * Improvement: New rating related settings
 * Fix: Prevent memory issue with incorrect template setting